mtk-pci/meta-mender-community/meta-mender-zynqmp/README.md

 ## Petalinux Setup

 The Mender integration found here was developed and tested with Petalinux version 2022.1, which was a milestone release for Petalinux that included systemd enabled by default.
-Petalinux 2022.1 uses the Yocto honistor (3.4) version under the hood.
+Petalinux 2022.1 and 2022.2 use the Yocto honistor (3.4) version under the hood.

 Petalinux projects include a default structure that requires placing the meta-mender-zynqmp layer (and dependency meta-mender-core layer) in the following directory locations: